riyuebao/nDSPA/README.md

 ## Contact us

-Please check our documentation for our contacts, or find us on twitter!
+Please reach out to us by emails, leave us a message here, or find us on twitter!

 ## Issues or questions